 - My ten year old makes several breakfasts and lunches, too.
 She’s also our tortilla maker each week.

 - My fiver year old helps with chopping when she can – she’s only allowed to use a butter knife most of the time.
-She’s also a great stirrer at the pot and is used to being at the store to mix scrambled eggs, etc. She’s also a great taste-tester.
+She’s also a great stirrer at the pot and is used to being at the stove to mix scrambled eggs, etc. She’s also a great taste-tester.

 It took me a long time before I realized my children were capable of kitchen meal preparation.
 I just needed to expect it of them, and we worked it out together.
 Yes, sometimes we eat charred meals.
 Sometimes not enough food gets prepared for all seven of us.
 And, yes, we do sometimes eat dinner at 8pm because someone procrastinated.